Strata Global

 What is a road pavement, and how is it designed?

-A pavement is the uppermost engineered structure or surface of a road that bears the load of traffic, most often vehicular, and should not be confused with a footpath.
+A pavement is an engineered structure forming the surface of a route (such as a road or footpath) to bear the load of its intended traffic.
 Here, we’re referring to the surface and underlying structural layers in road construction.
-A paved road has a the surface course, which can be made from a number of materials such as asphalt, Hot Mix Asphalt (HMA), concrete, and other mixed materials.
-The material choice for this surface course in pavement design is an important design component for the pavement engineering designer because it provides the primary contact surface for traffic and contributes to the overall structural performance, while the entire pavement structure (including base, subbase, etc.) is designed to distribute traffic loads to the underlying subgrade.
+A paved road has a surface course, which can be made from a number of materials such as asphalt concrete (commonly known as asphalt) or portland cement concrete.
+The term ‘composite’ is typically used to describe the entire pavement structure (e.g., an asphalt layer over a concrete base), rather than the surface material itself.
+The material choice for this surface course is an important design component because it provides the functional traffic surface (e.g., smoothness, skid resistance) and acts as the top layer of the integrated pavement structure, which is designed to distribute traffic loads to the underlying subgrade.
 In this blog, we will focus on the construction of road pavement, its design principles, and updated methods used for pavement design.

 What are the different types of pavements in road construction?